Japantown, San Jose: History

 Until its closure in February 2019, Wing's Chinese Restaurant was San Jose's oldest operating restaurant.

 Japantown originally formed as a site for boardinghouses for Japanese men, just west of the 1887 "Heinlenville" Chinatown settlement, which was the block bounded by Sixth, Seventh, Taylor, and Jackson Streets.

 Initially the residents of Japantown were mostly male, attracted by farming or general labor jobs.
-In the early 20th century, more women began to arrive as picture brides.
-As families began, local businesses were started to serve everyday needs for food and clothing.
+In the early 20th century more women began to arrive as picture brides.
+As families began and grew, local businesses and organizations were established to serve everyday needs for food, clothing, and social activities.
 The local Japantown Asahi baseball club defeated the visiting Tokyo Giants in 1935.

-By 1941, there were 53 businesses in Japantown.
-During World War II, the Japanese American population was forcibly removed from Japantown and unjustly incarcerated in camps.
-On their return after the war, many resettled in the area.
+By 1941 there were 53 businesses in Japantown.
+During World War II the Japanese American population was forcibly removed from Japantown and unjustly incarcerated in internment camps.
+Upon their return after the war, many resettled in the area.

-The upward mobility of the children and grandchildren of the original immigrants to San Jose, along with the expansion and growth of Silicon Valley caused many Japanese-Americans to leave the area for the suburbs, but the culture of this community remains in the businesses and festivals serving locals and tourists.
+The upward mobility of the children and grandchildren of the original immigrants to San Jose, along with the expansion and growth of Silicon Valley, caused many Japanese-Americans to leave the area for the suburbs, but the culture of this community remains in the businesses and festivals serving locals and tourists.

 Japantown is home to many traditional Japanese restaurants.
 The California State Legislature mentioned this area as one of the last three remaining historical Japantowns in the United States.

-In 2004, nearly 227,000 people resided within a 3 mi radius of Japantown, of which 25% were of Asian descent.
+In 2004 nearly 227,000 people resided within a 3 mi radius of Japantown, of which 25% were of Asian descent.